tongwu2020/phattacks/README.md

 ## Abstract Attack Model: Rectangular Occlusion Attacks (ROA)

-This rectangle can be placed by the adversary anywhere in the image.
-Attacker can furthermore introduce l_infty noise inside the rectangle with epsilon = 255.
+We introduce a rectangle which can be placed by the adversary anywhere in the image.
+Then the attacker can furthermore introduce l_infty noise inside the rectangle with epsilon = 255.
-This attack is untargeted attack

-## Determine the Location
+#### How to determine the Location of this rectangle

 1. Exhaustive Searching : Adding a grey rectangular sticker to image, considering all possible locations and choosing the worst-case attack
 2. Gradient Based Searching : Computing the magnitude of the gradient w.r.t each pixel, considering all possible locations and choosing C locations with largest magnitude.
 Exhaustively searching among these C locations.